-The winner will be speaking at Nordic Business Forum in Helsinki and Oslo Business Forum in Oslo to altogether over 10,000 CEOs and business executives who are eager to hear about Future of Work, Future of Marketing, and Disruptive Technologies for Business.
-Their goal is to learn something or meet someone or discover an idea that they can use to improve the way they work and/or lead.
-So, don’t get sidetracked; find an idea that resonates with your audience and delivers real value.
+The winner will be speaking at Nordic Business Forum (in Helsinki), Oslo Business Forum, and Amsterdam Business Forum to altogether over 10,000 CEOs and business executives who are eager to hear about the Future of Work, Culture, and Sustainability.
+Their goal is to learn something or discover an idea that they can use to improve the way they work and/or lead.
+So, don’t get sidetracked; find an idea that resonates with your audience and truly delivers value.

 Your video pitch can be anywhere from 30 seconds to 4 minutes long, which gives you approximately 500 words to convince us that you belong on stage.
 It may sound reasonable, but we encourage you to focus not only on what you say but on how you say it.
 Start by addressing the big picture of your topic, tell us a few memorable key points, and then use your time to show us your presentation style.
 Extra credit goes to applicants who leave us wanting more!

 We’re not looking for someone with amazing video editing skills or someone who can dazzle audiences with jargon and implied knowledge – you can keep those bells and whistles at home.
-We’re looking for someone smart, doing something interesting, and who talks about it in a captivating way.
+We’re looking for someone with an original idea and who talks about it in a captivating way.
 The way to know that you’re doing a good job is by showing your audition video to a friend or colleague to see if they understand your message without any context – and asking them if they would like to hear more.
 If your answer is yes to both questions, then you’re on track for an authentic and interesting application.

 Whether you’re looking for an idea or trying to refine your delivery, our previous speakers provide a wealth of inspiration just waiting for you.
-Browse through our YouTube channel and Facebook video archive to see what the others did to be effective and memorable.
+Browse through our YouTube channel or Facebook video archive to see what the others did to be effective and memorable.
 What makes these speakers stand out to you?
-Perhaps it’s how Guy Kawasaki charmed and informed his audiences, or how Gary Vaynerchuk stunned audiences with simple truths, or maybe you related to Nick Vujicic’s use of humor and storytelling.
+Perhaps it’s how Carla Harris engaged and inspired her audience, or how Gary Vaynerchuk stunned audiences with simple truths, or maybe you related to Marcus Buckingham’s use of humor and examples.
 There’s no right answer, but you’re sure to find a lifeline.